SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/bulk-update.md

 [!include[Start](../includes/steps-start-task.md)]

-1. If you want to update specific records, select them in the list.
+1. To update specific records, select them in the list.

 1. Click the **Task** button and select **Bulk update**.